nuudles/CacheIsKing/README.md

 ## Features

 - Simply set, get, and remove items based on any key that is `Hashable`
+- Remove items for any key that matches a filter
 - The cache is cleared when the app receives a memory warning
 - Similar to `NSCache`, the cache is cleared when the app enters the background
 - Subscripts are supported for `String`, `Int`, and `Float` keys
-- `itemForKey` uses generics so you don't have to cast the return value when the type is inferred correctly
+- `item(for:)` uses generics so you don't have to cast the return value when the type is inferred correctly
 - Similar to `NSCache`, the cache can have a `countLimit` set to ensure that the cache doesn't get too large

 ## Requirements